codurance/site/_posts/2016-03-16-code-smells-part-I.md

 - bloaters
 - code smells
 - long classes/methods
+- refactoring
 ---
-Last weekend I was at the [SoCraTes Canaries](https://twitter.com/hashtag/socracan16) and I gave my first talk ever about code smells.Oh boy!
+Last weekend I was at the [SoCraTes Canaries](https://twitter.com/hashtag/socracan16) and I gave my first talk ever about code smells.
+Oh boy!
 How nervous was I!
-But now that that has passed I was wondering what I should do with all information I collected.
+But now that, that has passed I was wondering what I should do with all information I gathered.
 And then I thought, maybe it's a good idea to put it all in a nice blog post.

 ## So what are code smells?

 As [Martin Fowler](http://martinfowler.com/) said in his book ["Refactoring: Improving the Design of Existing Code"](http://martinfowler.com/books/refactoring.html),
 > **A code smell is a surface indication that usually corresponds to a deeper problem in the system.**

 I like to think that a code smell is something that makes your developer instinct cry out to you, and you just know that something is wrong.
-This doesn’t mean you have to make changes in your code: there are occasions where these code smells are ok, but I think It’s important for us to detect them and know exactly why they are there.
+This doesn’t mean you have to make changes in your code: there are occasions where these code smells are ok, but I think it’s important for us to detect them and know exactly why they are there.

-There are 5 categories in code smells:
+There are five categories off code smells:

 - Bloaters
 - Object-Orientation Abusers